-Jesus came to comfort all who mourn.. and to adorn each one with a glorious garland instead of ashes.
-He came to offer the oil of gladness to those who were mourning, and to clothe them in a mantle of praise instead of being covered in a spirit of fainting.
-Jesus came, so that God would be exulted, and His name would be praised and glorified.
+Jesus came to comfort all who mourn... and to adorn each one with a glorious garland of beauty instead of ashes.
+He came to offer the oil of gladness to those who were mourning and to clothe them in a mantle of praise, instead of being covered in a spirit of fainting.
+Jesus came so that God would be exalted, and His name would be praised and glorified.

-Levi, who was also called Matthew, was one such individual, who was called by the Lord to follow Me.
+Levi, who was also called Matthew, was one such individual called by the Lord to, "follow Me."
 He was not a righteous man, but a sinner in need of salvation.
-He was a Jewish employee of Rome, who was hired to gather crippling taxes from his downtrodden country-men, and who probably cheated many people - as was the habit of those money-grubbing tax-gathers, in the days of Christ.
+He was a Jewish employee of Rome, hired to gather crippling taxes from his downtrodden countrymen.
+Matthew was probably a man who cheated many people - as was the habit of those money-grabbing tax-gatherers, in the days of Christ.

-And so it was, that when Jesus went out and noticed Levi, a tax official, sitting in his little tax booth, He said to him, 'Follow Me.'
-And immediately, he left everything behind, and got up and began to follow Jesus.
-Levi was so happy that he gave a big reception for the Lord in his home; and a great crowd of tax gathers and other sinful people joined them, and reclined at the table with Jesus.
-What an irony that this sinner, who was so despised, should become the disciple God chose to pen the first New Testament book - the God-breathed, gospel of Matthew.
+And so it was that when Jesus passed by, He noticed Levi, a tax official, sitting in his little tax booth, and said to him, "follow Me."
+And immediately, he left everything behind and got up and began to follow Jesus.
+Levi was so happy that he gave a big reception for the Lord in his home, and a great crowd of tax gatherers and other sinful people joined them joyfully.

-What an irony..
-Jesus came to save ALL men.. for all have sinned.
-All fall short of God's glory and all need forgiveness of their sin.
-All are sick with the disease of sin and all need to be healed.. but those who refuse to recognise their sinfulness and need of salvation, are the only ones He cannot save.. for he who believes is not condemned, but he who has not believed in Christ is condemned already.
-Because such a man is not honest enough or sufficiently humble to recognise that he is a lost sinner in need of salvation - he is condemned, because he will not believe in the only begotten Son of God.
+All are sick with the disease of sin and all need to be healed... but those who refuse to recognise their sinfulness and need of salvation, are the only ones He cannot save... "for he who believes is not condemned, but he who has not believed in Christ is condemned already."
+Because such a man is not honest enough or sufficiently humble to recognise that he is a lost sinner in need of salvation, "he is condemned, because he will not believe in the only begotten Son of God."

 Heavenly Father, there are many in that need Your healing hand upon their lives.
-Thank You that You came to heal the broken hearted and set the captives free from their bondage of sin.
-Father we pray that many would recognise their brokenness and diseased lives, and admit their need of Your touch upon their lives.
-Thank You that Christ died to pay the terrible price for our sin, and that through His blood we are healed and made whole.
-Use me to share this good news with those with whom I come in contact today - this I ask in Jesus name, AMEN.
+Thank You that You came to heal the broken-hearted and set the captives free from their bondage of sin.
+Father, I pray that many would recognise their brokenness and diseased lives and admit their need of Your touch upon their lives.
+Thank You that Christ died to pay the terrible price for our sin and that through His blood we are healed and made whole.
+Use me to share this good news with those with whom I come in contact today.
+This I ask in Jesus' name, AMEN.